-EFRAG supports the allocation of the acquisition cash flows to the contracts to be a mandatory requirement.
 EFRAG agrees with the proposed recoverability assessment approach.

-- EFRAG notes that, from a commercial perspective, an insurer's decision to pay a certain level of acquisition cash flows might take into account its expectation of contract renewals.
-EFRAG also acknowledges that some contracts would be treated as onerous due to the allocation of acquisition cash flows in full to them (i.e. ignoring the impact of renewals). - 97 EFRAG supports the proposed amendments because this will provide more relevant information to users of financial statements by better reflecting the economic substance and general understanding of these transactions. - EFRAG understands that the concern relating to acquisition cash flows relates to contracts that fall under the premium allocation approach ('PAA') given the short contract boundary.
-As there is already an option under the PAA to immediately expense these cash flows, EFRAG supports the allocation of the acquisition cash flows to the initial and renewal contracts to be a mandatory requirement in order to avoid entities choosing whether to do the impairment test or not, i.e., to increase comparability and reliability of the resulting information.
-However, EFRAG notes that 'expected renewals' is subjective and may result in divergent application in practice.
-EFRAG supports the option that is already under IFRS 17 to recognise insurance acquisition cash flows as expenses for the PAA because this simplifies the measurement for some groups of contracts. - 449 With regards to impairment, the Exposure Draft proposes that an entity would have to assess the recoverability of an asset recognised applying paragraph 28D of IFRS \17 at the end of each reporting period, if facts and circumstances indicate the asset may be impaired.
+- 6 EFRAG notes that, from a commercial perspective, an insurer's decision to pay a certain level of acquisition cash flows might take into account its expectation of contract renewals.
+EFRAG also acknowledges that some contracts would be treated as onerous due to the allocation of acquisition cash flows in full to them (i.e. ignoring the impact of renewals). - 7 EFRAG supports the proposed amendments because this will provide more relevant information to users of financial statements by better reflecting the economic substance and general understanding of these transactions. - 8 EFRAG understands that the concern relating to acquisition cash flows relates to contracts that fall under the premium allocation approach ('PAA') given the short contract boundary.
+EFRAG supports the option that is already under IFRS 17 to recognise insurance acquisition cash flows as expenses for the PAA because this simplifies the measurement for some groups of contracts. - 9 With regards to impairment, the Exposure Draft proposes that an entity would have to assess the recoverability of an asset recognised applying paragraph 28D of IFRS 17 at the end of each reporting period, if facts and circumstances indicate the asset may be impaired.
 EFRAG agrees with the proposed recoverability assessment approach.

-Question 3 - Contractual service margin attributable to investment-return service and investment-related service
+Question 3 - Contractual service margin attributable to investment-return service and investment-related service return service, if any, in addition to insurance coverage.
+Paragraph B119B specifies criteria for when contracts may provide an investment-return service.